Atuhairwe-Fred/My-Web-Dev-Learning-Journey/README.md

 ## This is my learning Journey

-What you will see here is basically gibbersih.
+What you will see here is basically gibberish.
 So do not take any of this seriously.

 **However**, I plan on developing these projects as I dive deeper.